seema532/My-Portfolio-Purple/README.md

 ### 🔥 About Responsive Portfolio Website
-# 🔥 Responsive Portfolio Website Seema
+# 🔥 Responsive Portfolio Website of My Introduction

 # Used boxicons.com to import icons for portfolio websites
 - Responsive Portfolio Website Using HTML CSS & JavaScript